neurobioinfo/segpy/README.md

 ```

-### segrun.svn
+### segpy.svn
-`segrun.svn` is a pipeline (shield) developed to run step 1 to step 3 under HPC system, the pipeline has been using under [Beluga](https://docs.alliancecan.ca/wiki/B%C3%A9luga),  the detail of using it is discussed in [segrun.svn](https://github.com/neurobioinfo/segregation/tree/main/segrun.svn)
+`segpy.svn` is a pipeline (shield) developed to run step 1 to step 4 under HPC system, the pipeline has been using under [Beluga](https://docs.alliancecan.ca/wiki/B%C3%A9luga) HPC that use slurm, the detail of using it is discussed in [segrun.svn](https://github.com/neurobioinfo/segregation/tree/main/segrun.svn).

 |<img src="https://raw.githubusercontent.com/neurobioinfo/segregation/main/segrun.png" width="300" height="500"/>|